jamesshore/quixote/docs/QFrame.md

 **Compatibility Note:** This method throws an exception on Mobile Safari.
 To check if this method will throw an exception, use [`quixote.browser.canScroll()`](quixote.md).

 * Mobile Safari ignores the `width` and `height` attributes on an iframe, as described in the compatibility note for [`quixote.createFrame()`](quixote.md).
 We work around the problem by putting the frame in a scrollable container, but the underlying frame is still full size.
 As a result, it can't be scrolled.
-To notify you of the problem, we throw an exception.

 #### frame.getRawScrollPosition()